Dead Men Talking

 battle-hardened young man in his prime?
 Some have eyed with suspicion

-contained poison.
-Certainly, jealousy, ambition, or revenge could
+poison.
+Certainly, jealousy, ambition, or revenge could have motivated

-have motivated one or more of Alexander's many enemies—OS they inspired
+one or more of Alexander's many enemies—OS they inspired the murders

-the murders of Alexander's father, mother, half-siblings, wife, heir,
+of Alexander's father, mother, half-siblings, wife, heir, and illegitimate

 Another theory holds that white hellebore, a plant widely used in ancient

-have made regular use of it, and even a small overdose of hellebore
+made regular use of it, and even a small overdose of hellebore could

-could have proved lethal.
-Whether hellebore felled Alexander by means
+have proved lethal.
+Whether hellebore felled Alexander by means of a

-of a murderous conspiracy or accidental overdose, or some infectious
+murderous conspiracy or accidental overdose, or some infectious disease

-disease defeated Alexander's immune system, the king's vulnerability
+defeated Alexander's immune system, the king's vulnerability may ultimately

-may ultimately have been more psychological than physical.
-As a forensic
+have been more psychological than physical.
+As a forensic psychiatric

-psychiatric consultant to a third Discovery Channel investigation,
+consultant to a third Discovery Channel investigation, I considered that,

-I considered that, at the time of his death, Alexander was in despair,
+at the time of his death, Alexander was in despair, figuratively if not

 Whatever the cause of Hephaistion's death, Alexander is reported to have